Leadership

 Zhipeng (Howard) Huang

-Zhipeng Huang currently serve as Director of Open Source Ecosystem for Huawei Compute productline.
+Zhipeng Huang currently serves as Director of Open Source Ecosystem for Huawei Compute productline.
 Zhipeng is now the TAC member of LFAI, TAC and Outreach member of the Confidential Computing Consortium, co-lead of the Kubernetes Policy WG, project lead of CNCF Security SIG, founder of the OpenStack Cyborg project.
 Zhipeng is also leading a team in Huawei that works on ONNX, Kubeflow, Akraino, and other open source communities.

-Principal Software Engineer
+Principal Software Architect

 Technical Advisory Council Chair